- May 21, 2017

 #3.
 Protecting Your Oral Health

-We mentioned before that dentists recommend root canals when a problem already exists.
+We mentioned before that dentists recommend root canal therapy when a problem already exists.
 We also explained that this problem is the direct result of bacteria infecting your tooth.

 If you ignore that problem, that gives the bacteria a chance to spread to your other teeth, where tooth decay can lead to cavities and more infected teeth.
 (It’s also worth pointing out that ignoring an infected tooth can lead to your teeth falling out or needing to be extracted.)